 As our workforces now have to work remotely, financial services firms must make sure that employees can have friction-free, productive experiences from home at the same time they protect their systems from cyberattacks.

 Recommendation: FSIs should evaluate the effectiveness of the multistage authentication, biometrics, and digital security tools in place.
 Start with an assessment to determine your readiness to implement Attribute-Based Access Control (ABAC) solution for identity access management for internal/external employees and contractors.
 Migration to an ABAC solution (while not the right model for all institutions) provides an enhanced level of risk controls for unauthorized access by internal/external resources into critical FI assets, tools and applications.
 The responsibility and control for access is now moved to the First Line of Defense (FLOD), which is in alignment with the OCC’s heightened expectations for risk controls and automation.

-A flood of applications from commercial and small business customers applying for Paycheck Protection Program (PPP) funds required FSIs to allocate resources to meet this demand from areas not experienced in loan process/due diligence.
+A flood of applications from commercial and small business customers who applied for Paycheck Protection Program (PPP) funds required FSIs to allocate resources to meet this demand from areas not experienced in loan process/due diligence.

 Find out more

 Learn more about NTT DATA’s Risk and Compliance practice and how we can provide outcome-based value to your risk management methods.